Herry Perry: Murals

-In 1932, Herry was commissioned by Sir John Russell to paint a semi-circular mural at Rothamsted Experimental Station, one of the oldest agricultural research stations in the world.
+In 1932, Perry was commissioned by Sir John Russell to paint a semi-circular mural at Rothamsted Experimental Station, one of the oldest agricultural research stations in the world.
 The mural was completed on Derby Day that year and featured a timeline from medieval agriculture to 1930s agricultural research.
 She was paid £50 for her work, the 2022 equivalent of approximately £2,700.

 Between 1933 and 1935, Perry was contracted by Cunard-White Star to paint a series of murals for the second-class children's playroom on the ocean liner RMS Queen Mary.
 Other artists who were commissioned to work on the RMS Queen Mary at around the same time as Perry included Edward Wadsworth, Dame Laura Knight, Vanessa Bell, Anna Zinkeisen, and Gilbert Bayes.

-Herry completed the Queen Mary murals from her studio in Swiss Cottage and subsequently had them sent over to the ship.
+Perry completed the Queen Mary murals from her studio in Swiss Cottage and subsequently had them sent over to the ship.
 One of these murals featured her interpretation of Noah's Ark finally finding land, complete with a parade of animals of all varieties exiting the boat.
 Perry's ark was registered to 'Liverpool' and featured telephone wires, a kangaroo waving Australia's flag, and an impatient beaver pushing a slow penguin out of the way.
 The ship sat upon a large boulder that served as a chalkboard for the children in the nursery.

 When the RMS Queen Mary was repurposed to carry soldiers in World War II, the nursery rooms were converted to offices.
 Perry's jungle murals remain in the background of several war-time images of men at work on the ship.